kristianmandrup/typescript-ast-processor/Readme.md

 As nodes are visited, the visitor functions activated can have access to callbacks that call a collector function with the visited node for data to be collected.

 The collectors should have access to a shared object, like a datastore in a typical frontend app.
-You could use any of the same patterns.
+You could use any of the same patterns (`redux` or anything similar comes to mind...).

 ## Instrumentor